 Mission

-Support and participate in mutually reinforcing activities and strategies across multiple agencies and stakeholders that work to optimize the health and wellbeing of all children in California.
+Support and participate in mutually reinforcing data-driven activities and strategies across multiple agencies and partners that work to optimize the health and wellbeing of all children in California.

 Vision